On the late-time tails of massive perturbations in spherically symmetric black holes: Introduction

 As one of the most intriguing concepts in theoretical physics, the black hole is an extreme manifestation of gravity.
 The subject has received increasing attention in recent years owing to the advent of experimental detections of the gravitational wave, particularly those emanating from the coalescences of black hole binaries.
 The gravitational radiations captured by the LIGO and Virgo collaboration~\cite{agr-LIGO-01, agr-LIGO-02, agr-LIGO-03, agr-LIGO-04} furnished direct evidence of the black holes.
 Subsequently, it inaugurated a novel era where the predictions of General Relativity can be empirically tested against other possible alternatives in the strong-field regime.

-Besides the gravitational waves, the presence of a black hole can be inferred through the dynamics when it interacts with matter.
+Besides the gravitational waves, the presence of a black hole can be inferred through the peculiar dynamics when it interacts with matter.
 When a black hole is perturbed, the system oscillates dissipatively, and the evolution is characterized by the quasinormal modes (QNMs)~\cite{agr-qnm-review-02, agr-qnm-review-03, agr-qnm-review-06}.
-The complex frequencies of the QNMs are found to be irrelevant to the initial conditions but governed by a few parameters of the black hole, where the number is subject to the constraint of various no-hair theorems~\cite{agr-bh-nohair-01, agr-bh-nohair-04}.
+The complex frequencies of such modes are found to be irrelevant to the initial conditions but governed by a few parameters of the black hole, where the number is subject to the constraint of various no-hair theorems~\cite{agr-bh-nohair-01, agr-bh-nohair-04}.
 On the theoretical side, the QNMs can be interpreted from various viewpoints.
 The emergence of discrete complex frequencies is attributed to the in-going and out-going boundary conditions, defined for the non-Hamiltonian system at the horizon and outer spatial bound.
-As a scattering problem, quasinormal modes correspond when the transmission or reflection coefficient becomes divergent.
-Schutz and Will argued that it is feasible when the frequency, as a complex number, is located in the vicinity of the maximum of the potential, which subsequently leads to the WKB approach~\cite{agr-qnm-WKB-01, agr-qnm-WKB-02}.
+As a scattering problem, the QNMs correspond when the transmission or reflection coefficient becomes divergent.
+Schutz and Will argued that it is feasible when the frequency, as a complex number, is located in the vicinity of the peak of the potential, which subsequently motivated the WKB approach~\cite{agr-qnm-WKB-01, agr-qnm-WKB-02}.
 On the contrary, Ferrari and Mashhoon~\cite{agr-qnm-Poschl-Teller-02} pointed out that the scenario can be transformed into a bound state eigenvalue problem when the spatial coordinates of the wave function are extended to the imaginary axis by analytic continuation.
 Reminiscent of the atomic spectrum of hydrogen in quantum mechanics, the continued fraction method was introduced by Leaver~\cite{agr-qnm-continued-fraction-01}.
 Such an idea is also clearly demonstrated by the matrix method~\cite{agr-qnm-lq-matrix-01,agr-qnm-lq-matrix-02,agr-qnm-lq-matrix-03,agr-qnm-lq-matrix-04} proposed by some of us, where one solves a matrix equation for the complex eigenvalues.
+By replacing the spacelike infinity with a null infinity $\mathscr{I}^+$, the hyperboloidal approach~\cite{agr-qnm-hyperboloidal-01} also successfully reformulates the problem into an eigenvalue problem of a non-selfadjoint operator.
+The latter has been utlized in the recent developments on QNM instability~\cite{agr-qnm-instability-07, agr-qnm-instability-13, agr-qnm-instability-14}.
 In terms of Green's function, Leaver presented the problem in terms of the Fourier spectrum decomposition~\cite{agr-qnm-21}, which was in turn reformulated by Nollert and Schmidt~\cite{agr-qnm-29} using Laplace transform.
 For these approaches, the QNMs are associated with the poles of the frequency-domain Green's function.